ladih/Neural-Networks-from-Scratch/Layered RNN/README.md

 # Layered-RNN

-Implementation of a multilayered RNN in Python that can be trained for sequence prediction
+Implementation of a multilayered RNN in Python for sequence prediction.

-(no examples yet)